 And one day a tragedy happens – Emily’s father suddenly dies.
 She is unable to work as she must organize a funeral and will be absent from work for an undetermined amount of time.

-The entire project stops, your company is in trouble, and most likely on the next commision your client will just resort to your competitors.
+The entire project stops, your company is in trouble, and most likely on the next commission your client will just resort to your competitors.

 Working with a Software House will overcome these scenarios.
 Even if someone is unable to further work on the project, there are other people who can take over after them.
 Moreover, a Software House has the ability to ask an amicable company for help.
 Software companies are relying heavily on their good relationships with clients and smooth cooperation.
 Every step of the work is described on the contract, and any delays will result in penalties.